oryanleite/oryanleite/README.md

 My name is Ryan Leite 👦🏾

-I'm a FullStack developer, I'm 18 years old and I'm passionate about logic and programming.
+I'm a FrontEnd Developer, I'm 18 years old and I'm passionate about logic and programming.

 ### "Reinventando conteúdo."